 When someone you love is struggling with PTSD, it can affect you as well.
 Not only are the symptoms of PTSD difficult to live with, but seeing how they have changed your loved one can be extremely upsetting.
 On one hand you may be worried that things will not go back to the way they were before, while on the other hand you are angry about what is happening with your family.
 While you want to help your loved one you may be unsure of what, if anything, that you can do.
 Here are some tips to keep in mind for helping a loved one with PTSD:

-- Be patient- getting better takes time, even when the person is committed to treatment.
+- Be patient- getting better takes time, even when the person is committed to rehab.

-- Educate yourself about PTSD: the more you know about the symptoms, effects, and treatment options the better equipped you will be to help you loved one.
+- Educate yourself about PTSD: the more you know about the symptoms, effects, and rehab options the better equipped you will be to help you loved one.

 - Don’t pressure your loved one into talk: it can be hard for individuals with PTSD to talk about their experiences.